For Occupational Therapists

 Criminal Record Check: CHCPBC initiates criminal record checks on behalf of occupational therapists.
 Follow the instructions on the reinstatement form to give CHCPBC consent to initiate the criminal record re-check on your behalf if required.

-To get started on reinstating your registration, log in to the CHCPBC registration portal.
+To get started on reinstating your licence, log in to the CHCPBC Licensee Portal.

 Practice Across Jurisdictions